[Art] Zdzisław Beksiński (1929-2005)

 The artists work was initially criticised for it's "lack of humanism" and it's apparent nihilism, for allegedly painting "abstract humans" with deformed and denigrated bodies, often in humiliating or painful situations, but the artist insists that his work is not about capturing other humans, it's a representation of himself, a reflection of his own experiences, fears, obsessions and desires that are unattainable in real life but can be manifested through his art.

 Zdzisław Beksinski's success as a painter brought a global audience to contemporary Polish art and his paintings went on to define the aesthetic of heavy metal with many of his images being repurposed for album covers.
 Beksinski's style is often compared to H.R.
-Giger, the controversial Swiss painter who designed the infamous xenomorph creature for “ALIEN” (1979).
+Giger, the Swiss painter who designed the infamous xenomorph creature for “ALIEN” (1979).

 "Beksinski's powerfully unique paintings are such as I have never before seen"~ H.R.
 Giger